mec07/dotfiles/README.md

 ```
 mv ~/.bash_profile ~/.bash_profile_old
 ```
 then cd into this git repo.
+Note that if you're going to use the fish shell, you don't really care about the `.bash_profile` anymore.

 To start using the `.bash_profile` file type the following:
 ```